The Art of Being Coachable

 Making an Honest Assessment

-Most coaches use some version of a Ready, Willing, and Able framework to assess coachability.
+Many coaches will use some version of a Ready, Willing, and Able framework to assess coachability.
 This typically involves rating yourself on a scale of 1-10 across three dimensions:

 The threshold for successful coaching is typically around 8 out of 10 across all three of these domains.